 If you’re trying to get pregnant and not having any luck it can be disappointing and even devastating as the months roll by with negative test after negative test.
 Typically infertility is diagnosed after trying to get pregnant for a full year without success, but a year can feel like an eternity, especially when what you want seems so out of your own control.
 Whether you’ve hit the year mark or are trying to improve your chances of getting pregnant before it gets to that point, you may be interested in learning more about acupuncture for fertility.

-Here, Romper asked Tarun Jain, M.D., reproductive endocrinologist and infertility specialist at Northwestern Medicine, and Giselle Wasfie, board-certified acupuncturist and herbalist and founder of Remix Lifestyle, commonly asked questions about acupuncture and infertility.
+Here, Romper dives deep with experts to answer commonly asked questions about acupuncture and infertility, acupuncture fertility points your provider might treat, and more.
 And spoiler alert, while the results are mixed, there is some science backing the idea that acupuncture can be helpful for both women and men experiencing infertility.

 Why do people get acupuncture for fertility?